wowsims/tbc/README.md

 # Host a local version of the UI at http://localhost:8080.
 Visit it by pointing a browser to
 # http://localhost:8080/tbc/YOUR_SPEC_HERE, where YOUR_SPEC_HERE is the directory under ui/ with your custom code.
 make host

+# Delete all generated files (.pb.go and .ts proto files, and dist/)
+make clean
 ```

 # Adding a Sim